HLR/DomiKnowS/VQA/README.md

 `python main.py`

 # Results
 This task involves the classification of objects in a scene.
-Objects are classified with respec to a hierarchy of labels (see: `hierarchy.json`).
+Objects are classified with respect to a hierarchy of labels (see: `hierarchy.json`).
 The hierarchy has four levels (i.e., each object has a maximum of four labels).

 ## Overall metrics
 The following table shows classification metrics for each of the four levels with and without `GBI`: